-UTHealth Alert is the university’s text message emergency notification system.
-UTHealth has contracted with Everbridge to provide the UTHealth emergency team and The University of Texas Police at Houston (UT Police) the capability of rapidly texting the UTHealth community about events of imminent threat, crisis or harm, or if the university status changes from “open and operational”.
+UTHealth Houston ALERT is the university’s text message emergency notification system.
+A contracted vendor called Everbridge provides the UTHealth Houston emergency team and The University of Texas Police at Houston (UT Police at Houston) with the capability of rapidly texting the UTHealth Houston community about events of imminent threat, crisis, or harm, or if the university status changes from “open and operational” to something else.

 When is it used?

 The text messages include information about the situation with instructions you should follow to protect yourself.
-When you receive a UTHealth Alert text message, follow the directions communicated in the alert.
+When you receive a UTHealth Houston ALERT text message, follow the directions communicated in the alert.